 .
 There are three full-page photos for illustration, one is a panorama of the main square in Pripyat

 (taken from a rooftop and actually a version of an image already used in the intro part), one really beautiful image of the rusty bumper cars in the fairground, and a similarly atmospheric one taken inside a former school gymnasium.
 But there are no images of the actual NPP

-.
-The three paragraphs of text that come with these photos aren't particularly rich in background information and, again, rather clumsily worded.
+, or indeed from anywhere outside Pripyat.
+The three paragraphs of text that come with these photos aren't particularly rich in background information and, again, a bit clumsily worded.
 The author concedes that “it's very hard to put into words such an overwhelming experience as the one I've had in the zone” (p.
 24).
-That is evidently so for this author, but then again others have been more successful at it (see e.g. this
+Difficult it may be, but some authors have been quite successful at it (see e.g. this

 , or this